DrStef/Data-Visualization-with-Python/README.md

 ### Canadian Immigration Dataset:  waffle chart, word cloud.

-We improved the initial Notebook with better graphs and by using a Canada map as a mask for word cloud of major immigration countries of origin.
+We improved the initial Notebook with better graphs and by using a Canada map as a mask for word cloud of immigration main countries of origin.

 |   Waffle Chart        |      Word Cloud     |
 | ---         |   ---         |